BIOS: Modern use

 Some older operating systems, for example MS-DOS, rely on the BIOS to carry out most input/output tasks within the PC.

 Calling real mode BIOS services directly is inefficient for protected mode (and long mode) operating systems.
 BIOS interrupt calls are not used by modern multitasking operating systems after they initially load.

-In 1990s, BIOS provided some protected mode interfaces for Microsoft Windows and Unix-like operating systems, such as Advanced Power Management (APM), Plug and Play BIOS, Desktop Management Interface (DMI), VESA BIOS Extensions (VBE), e820 and MultiProcessor Specification (MPS).
-Starting from the 2000, most BIOSes provide ACPI, SMBIOS, VBE and e820 interfaces for modern operating systems.
+In the 1990s, BIOS provided some protected mode interfaces for Microsoft Windows and Unix-like operating systems, such as Advanced Power Management (APM), Plug and Play BIOS, Desktop Management Interface (DMI), VESA BIOS Extensions (VBE), e820 and MultiProcessor Specification (MPS).
+Starting from the year 2000, most BIOSes provide ACPI, SMBIOS, VBE and e820 interfaces for modern operating systems.

 After operating systems load, the System Management Mode code is still running in SMRAM.
 Since 2010, BIOS technology is in a transitional process toward UEFI.

 Configuration

 Setup utility

 Historically, the BIOS in the IBM PC and XT had no built-in user interface.
 The BIOS versions in earlier PCs (XT-class) were not software configurable; instead, users set the options via DIP switches on the motherboard.
-Later computers, including all IBM-compatibles with 80286 CPUs, had a battery-backed nonvolatile BIOS memory (CMOS RAM chip) that held BIOS settings.
+Later computers, including most IBM-compatibles with 80286 CPUs, had a battery-backed nonvolatile BIOS memory (CMOS RAM chip) that held BIOS settings.
 These settings, such as video-adapter type, memory size, and hard-disk parameters, could only be configured by running a configuration program from a disk, not built into the ROM.
 A special "reference diskette" was inserted in an IBM AT to configure settings such as memory size.

 Early BIOS versions did not have passwords or boot-device selection options.
 The BIOS was hard-coded to boot from the first floppy drive, or, if that failed, the first hard disk.
 Access control in early AT-class machines was by a physical keylock switch (which was not hard to defeat if the computer case could be opened).
 Anyone who could switch on the computer could boot it.

 Later, 386-class computers started integrating the BIOS setup utility in the ROM itself, alongside the BIOS code; these computers usually boot into the BIOS setup utility if a certain key or key combination is pressed, otherwise the BIOS POST and boot process are executed.

 A modern BIOS setup utility has a text user interface (TUI) or graphical user interface (GUI) accessed by pressing a certain key on the keyboard when the PC starts.
 Usually, the key is advertised for short time during the early startup, for example "Press DEL to enter Setup".

 The actual key depends on specific hardware.
+The settings key is most often Delete (Acer, ASRock, Asus PC, ECS, Gigabyte, MSI, Zotac) and F2 (Asus motherboard, Dell, Lenovo laptop, Origin PC, Samsung, Toshiba), but it can also be F1 (Lenovo desktop) and F10 (HP).

 Features present in the BIOS setup utility typically include: